tri3h/webserver/README.md

     * Return an image in case of success

 - GET /tags
-    * Get tags or a tag
+    * Get a tag or tags
     * Required parameters: none
     * Optional parameters:
         * tag_id
         * limit
         * offset
     * Limit and offset matter only when getting a list of tags
-    * Return a list of tags if there are no parameters or a tag if there are in case of success
+    * Return a tag if there is "tag_id" parameter or a list of tags otherwise in case of success

 - GET /categories
-    * Get categories or a category
+    * Get a category or categories
     * Required parameters: none
     * Optional parameters:
         * category_id
         * limit
         * offset
     * Limit and offset matter only when getting a list of categories
-    * Return a list of categories if there are no parameters or a category if there are in case of success
+    * Return a category if there is "category_id" parameter or a list of categories otherwise in case of success

-- GET /comments
-    * Get all comments to a post
-    * Required parameters:
-        * post_id
-    * Optional parameters:
-        * limit
-        * offset
-    * Return a list of comments to a post in case of success

 - GET /posts
     * Get posts